ray-project/ray/doc/source/data/key-concepts.rst

 Transforming Data
 =================

-Datasets use either Ray tasks or Ray actors to transform datasets.
+Datasets uses either Ray tasks or Ray actors to transform data blocks.
 By default, Datasets uses tasks.

 To use Actors, pass an :class:`ActorPoolStrategy` to ``compute`` in methods like :meth:`~ray.data.Dataset.map_batches`. :class:`ActorPoolStrategy` creates an autoscaling